In the 1960s, 70 million children from the post-war baby boom became teenagers and young adults.

 Some of this change was refreshing and helpful.
 Some was not.

-At the core of the generational differences was a belief codified as “Don’t trust anyone over 30.”
+That said, at the core of the generational differences was a belief codified as “Don’t trust anyone over 30.”

 Well, my friends, a gap is back.
 And it’s inside your organization.